 The fact is that many entry-level jobs are already being replaced by artificial intelligence.
-Law school graduates have troubles finding jobs at law firms because the work they used to do is done much better by computers.
-Hospitals are experimenting with having computer diagnosing patients instead of doctors and machines can already perform certain kinds of surgeries much better than we humans can.
+Law school graduates have trouble finding jobs at law firms because the work they used to do is done much better by computers.
+Hospitals are experimenting with having computers diagnosing patients instead of doctors and machines can already perform certain kinds of surgeries much better than we humans can.

 Artificial intelligence is all good – or is it?

-As it is easy to find the areas where artificial intelligence helps us making things easier, safer or quicker is slightly more difficult to see the negative side effects.
-An often – if we see them, we tend to downplay or even neglect them completely.
+As it is easy to find the areas where artificial intelligence helps us make things easier, safer or quicker is slightly more difficult to see the negative side effects.
+Often – if we see them, we tend to downplay or even neglect them completely.